kingparra/aws-for-jobs/09_-_database_services/notes.rst

 In DynamoDB an attribute is a Key-Value pair.

-In DynamoDB the primary key is composed of a *partition key* and an optional *sort key*.
+In DynamoDB the primary key is composed of a *partition key* and an optional *sort key*. **You can't add a sort key after your primary key has been created.**

 Dynamo also has the option of creating a *global secondary index* or GSI to speed up lookups of other attributes.

-One thing to know about tales is that they are region-specific.
+One thing to know about tables is that they are region-specific.

 Working with data